Minesweeper-1/HQC-Team-Minesweeper-1/README.md

 	- Removed all unnecessary whitespace
 	- Removed all inadequate comments
 	- Removed all bad statics from the classes
+	- Refactored all one-line block statements
+	- Added angle brackets to one-line block statements
+	- Removed the bad `goto`
 	- Abstracted as much as possible all class references
 	- Separated the class logic in accordance with Single Responsibility Principle
 	- All classes now conform to the Open/Closed Principle
 	- Inheritance chains conform to the Liskov Substitution Principle
 	- All interfaces conform to the Interface Segregation Principle
 	- Applied Dependency Inversion to the complex classes which have more or less a lot of class dependencies
+	- Character casing: variables and fields made camelCase; types and methods made PascalCase
+	- Formatted all other elements of the source code according to the best practices introduced in the course “High-Quality Programming Code”.
+	- Removed **90%** of the initial logic - impossible to split the spaghetti

+	The console rendering class:
+	- Changed the rendering symbols
+	- Added color to the rendered symbols
+	- Added more sophisticated board borders
+	- Replaced all inadequate game messages with better

 3. Implemented the following patterns:
    - **Creational**: